VoiceNGO/fluid-img/README.md

 Cached carving uses the full carving method above, but instead of doing it on the fly, which is slow, it pre-calculates seams on a server.
 Those seams get compressed into a custom `.seam` file, which is then decoded on the client.
 The result is optimal seams with minimal client-side processing.

+## Erm...

+I just implemented the Predictive generator.
+It is, algorithmically, identical to the full generator when set to a batch size of 1, it's just really slow.
+So I tried that.

+Giant MEH.
+The random generator is literally better in many cases.
+So I need to re-think the core algorithms.
+I was playing with a slinding window in the seam generation with decent results, but not sure what I'll end up with yet.

 ## TODO

 ### High Priority